Understanding Agile testing: 6 questions answered

 This approach will simplify the project considerably.
 Smart scaling using the SAFe framework will help you complete all the tasks on time.

 a1qa possesses relevant experience.
-Company’s certified engineers have vast expertise working on the projects using Scrum, Kanban, and SAFe methodologies.
+Company’s certified engineers have vast expertise working on projects using Scrum, Kanban, and SAFe methodologies.
 Regular internal and external training helps the a1qa specialists stay abreast of the latest changes in terms of applying flexible methodologies.

 How to measure the effectiveness of the Agile methodology?